krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

 For composite items like WorldModels, sub-items can be referred to by passing a tuple or list of strings as the ``name`` argument to any of these functions.
 For example, ``("world",robotname,linkname)`` refers to a given link of a given robot inside the "world" item.

 For example, if you've added a RobotWorld under the name ``'world'`` containing a robot called ``'myRobot'``, then ``setColor(('world','myRobot'),0,1,0)`` will turn the robot green.
 If ``'link5'`` is the robot's 5th link, then ``setColor(('world','myRobot','link5'),0,0,1)`` will turn the 5th link blue.

+To retrieve the path to a sub-item, ``vis.getItemName(object)`` can be used. [new in 0.8.3]

 Customizing item appearance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~